sachinjha/Blog/Db2SetupOnOpenshift.md

 oc create -f ./kube-resources
 ```

-7. check logs of db2 pod.
+7. Check logs of db2 pod.
 It may take a little while to create the sample db.
 In my case it took 20+ mins for all the
 initialization activities to complete.